LuanRoger/electron-shadcn/README.md

   - `actions`: Functions that will call IPC functions via oRPC (it's mostly act as a bridge between the renderer process and the main process)
   - `assets/`: Assets like images, fonts, etc.
   - `components/`: UI components
-    - `template/`: Stores all not important components used by the template.
-It doesn't include the `WindowRegion` or the theme toggler, if you want to start an empty project, you can safely delete this directory.
     - `ui/`: Stores shadcn-ui components (this is the default directory used by shadcn-ui)
   - `ipc/`: Stores the configuration of the IPC communication using [oRPC](https://orpc.unnoq.com) for type-safety communication.
 Also have the handlers for the main process.
   - `layout/`: Layouts for the pages